rajdeep-senapati/LearnerHub/README.md

-# Learnerhub
+# LearnerHub
-This project is developed for helping JEE Aspirants.
-It identifies your weaknessess and suggests material according to it.
-It first assess you with our customized test for identifying the weakness and then helps accordingly.
+This project is developed to help JEE Aspirants.
+It identifies your weaknesses and suggests material according to them.
+It first assesses you with our customized test to determine your weaknesses and then helps you accordingly.